kellybyron2222-dev/Space/PythonRefresh-freeCodeCamp.md

 - **Phyton Refresher Start, Section 53, String Manipulation**
 -   - functions can be declared with *paramneters
       - def function_name (param_1, param_2): before the code
+    - "#' is used to write comments in the code.
+Comments are very helpful in understanding what your code does / good pratice to use for reference.
+Anything entered after a # wont be executed in Python
+      -
         - example, def byrons_function(message passed, key) where key is an encoder to shift the letters
       - Vigenère cipher is where the offset for each letter is determined by another text, called the key
       -